iroma/fhirbase/dev/README.md

 ### Base tables

-table resource - base table for all resource tables table resource_component - base table for all nested into resource value objects table resource_value - base table for all complex datatypes tables
+table resource - base table for all resource tables table resource_component - base table for all nested into resource value objects & base table for all complex datatypes tables

 ## Installation instructions